sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 Reconstitute Life

 At 15th Level you can bring the dead back to life.
-You can spend 1 hour focused on harmonizing a dead creatureís lifeless body with its departed consciousness.
-Provided the targetís soul is willing and able to return to its body, and has not been dead for more than 1 year, it returns to life with all of its hit points.
+You can spend 1 hour focused on harmonizing a dead creature√≠s lifeless body with its departed consciousness.
+Provided the target√≠s soul is willing and able to return to its body, and has not been dead for more than 1 year, it returns to life with all of its hit points.
 This feature requires a psychic crystal worth at least 25,000 credits, which is consumed in the process.

 This feature cures any poisons and diseases, closes all mortal wounds, and restores any missing body parts that affected the target at the time of death.
 The creature then appears in an unoccupied space you choose within 10 feet of you.